giozom/GwenDemo/README.md

 * Automating Web Application using Gwen.
 * Gwen is a gherkin interpreter for driving automation with Given-When-Then statements (executable specifications)

+# Note
+* Gwen-web will use Firefox as the default browser.
+It is recommended that you install the latest [Firefox ESR] if you run into issues with your current installation or if you do not have Firefox installed.
+[Firefox ESR]:

 # Running features in this repo using Gwen
 * ~/GwenDemo $<code>./gwen -b features/floodio/ -m features/floodio/FloodIO.meta -p gwen.properties -r reports/results</code>